redox-os/book/src/introduction/why_free_software.md

         unauthorized manner.
 ```

 These are clauses typical of proprietary software licenses, but disallowed in free software licenses.
-These clauses makes it possible for Microsoft to sue and seek damages from individuals who attempt to study, modify, or redistribute the software that they have purchased.
+These clauses makes it possible for Microsoft to sue and seek damages from individuals who attempt to *inspect*, *modify*, or *redistribute* the software that they have installed.
 Redox OS abhors such limitations on your freedom.
 As Redox OS focuses on security, keep in mind the following:
 - *Inspection* Software that cannot be legally studied, cannot have security flaws identified by the community.
 Crackers will take advantage of this, as they have no problem breaking the law, and will identify security flaws and utilize them for their own gains.
 - *Modification* Software that cannot be legally changed, cannot have security flaws fixed by the community.
 Again, this will lead to identified security flaws being left unfixed for long periods of time.
 - *Distribution* Software that cannot be legally distributed, cannot have security flaws patched by the community.
 This will lead to a number of vulnerable installations, even after an identified security flaw has been fixed.